Aldaviva/AuthenticatorChooser/Readme.md

     ```ps1
     cd .\AuthenticatorChooser\AuthenticatorChooser\
     ```
-1. Choose one of the [version tags](https://github.com/Aldaviva/AuthenticatorChooser/tags) to build, or skip this step to use the latest commit.
+1. Choose one of the [version tags](https://github.com/Aldaviva/AuthenticatorChooser/tags) to build, or skip this step to use the head commit on the master branch.
     ```ps1
-    git checkout 0.3.0
+    git checkout 0.3.1
     ```
 1. Build the program.
     ```ps1